strohs/springboot-blogen-vuejs/README.md

 OAuth2.0 Login has been configured using the `oauth2Login()` configurer.
 By default, is uses the [Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/) flow to perform a login with one of the OAuth2.0 providers you have configured (in your application.properties file).
- However, because Blogen is a single page application, it will not play nice with all the redirects that occur during a typical OAuth2 login process.
-To workaround this, I added the following functionality:
+ However, because Blogen is a single page application, using Vue.js, it will not play nice with all the redirects that occur during a typical OAuth2 login process.
+To work around this, I added the following functionality:

 * ignore the default Spring Security generated oauth2 login page, and modify our main vue.js login page to trigger the OAuth sign in process using Springs default sign-in endpoint of: `/oauth2/authorization/{providerID}`
 * configure a custom `AuthenticationSuccessHandler` (located in the LoginController) that takes the final